soobinrho/deploy-nsustain.com/README.md

 > `syslog` is a plaintext logging system,<sup>[2]</sup> while `journald` is a binary
 > logging system. `journald` was created more recently, but I chose to
 > use `syslog` (rsyslog) because `syslog` is said to be simpler at
-> spooling and saving logs to a centralized logging server with SSL/TLS encryption.
+> spooling and saving logs to a centralized logging server.

 <sub>[2] https://datatracker.ietf.org/doc/html/rfc5424</sub>